gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 		""")
 ```

+> **What you should see:** No output — the SQL is captured as a lazy DataFrame.
+No join executes until an action is called.

 Let's see the result behind the DataFrame

 ```python
 flightEnrichedDF.show()
 ```

+> **What you should see:** The first 20 enriched flight rows with airport name columns prepended to all the original flight columns.

 Finally let's write the enriched structure as a result to object storage using again the Parquet format:

 ```python
 flightEnrichedDF.write.partitionBy("year","month").parquet("s3a://flight-bucket/result/flights")
 ```

+> **What you should see:** No cell output.
+This action triggers the full join and writes the enriched Parquet files to `result/flights/year=2008/month=4/` and `result/flights/year=2008/month=5/`.

 To perform the same join using the domain-specific language, the statement looks like this